Legacy Virus: Description

 The Legacy Virus is a viroid released by Stryfe, a terrorist and clone of Cable from 2,000 years in the future.
 It originally exists in two forms, Legacy-1 and Legacy-2, which specifically affect mutants and kill the infected by preventing their body from producing healthy cells.
-Legacy-3 was accidentally created in the body of the mutant woman Infectia, a mutant with the ability to visualize and alter the genetic structure of others.
-When Infectia was infected with the Legacy-2 virus, her powers caused a replication error that removed the viroid's conditioning to infect individuals only if the X-gene was present and allowed it to infect humans.
+Legacy-3 was accidentally created after Legacy-2 infected Infectia, a mutant with the ability to visualize and alter the genetic structure of others.
+Infectia's powers caused a replication error that removed the viroid's conditioning to infect individuals only if the X-gene was present and allowed it to infect humans.

 The Legacy Virus is strongly suggested to be an allegory for the AIDS epidemic.
 Although all strains of the Legacy Virus are more dangerous than HIV, they share similar symptoms such as lesions, fever, fatigue, and coughing.
 In addition, comics featuring the Legacy Virus illustrate the similar social impact of the further isolation of a stigmatized group.

 History

 The Legacy Virus first appeared in X-Force #18.
 It is based on a virus created by Apocalypse in the distant future, which was intended to kill the remaining non-mutants.
 At the time that this version of Apocalypse was killed, the virus had not been perfected, and much like Legacy-3, it targeted all humans indiscriminately.
 As a result, this virus was not deployed until Stryfe acquired and modified it for his own purposes.

-During the X-Cutioner's Song event, Stryfe gives Mister Sinister a canister containing the Legacy Virus.
+During the X-Cutioner's Song storyline, Stryfe gives Mister Sinister a canister containing the Legacy Virus.
 Gordon Lefferts, a scientist working for Sinister, opens the canister after Stryfe is apparently killed by Cable, releasing the virus.
 The virus kills various mutants, including Magik, Mastermind, and Pyro, before Moira MacTaggert and Beast develop a cure.
 However, the cure will kill whoever activates it.
 Colossus, not wanting any more people to suffer his sister Magik's fate, sneaks into Beast's lab and sacrifices himself by injecting the cure into his body.
-This stops the spread of the virus and instantaneously cures everyone who is already infected with it.
+This stops the spread of the virus and instantaneously cures everyone who is already infected.

-During the "Secret Invasion" storyline, it was discovered by Beast that any Super-Skrull who has the powers of a mutant is vulnerable to the Legacy Virus.
-Cyclops uses the Legacy Virus on the Super-Skrulls to get the Skrull fleet to surrender.

-The Legacy Virus later returns in X-Force (2009), with Bastion having obtained a sample.
+The Legacy Virus returns in X-Force (2009), with Bastion having obtained a sample.
 Bastion and the Leper Queen infect Beautiful Dreamer and Fever Pitch with the virus, causing them to go berserk and kill themselves and thousands of civilians during an anti-mutant rally.
 Hellion and Surge are also infected, but are cured by Elixir.

 In Deadpool/Wolverine (2025), Stryfe creates a new version of the Legacy Virus that enables him to control the minds of those affected.

-Infection list

-Listed below in alphabetical order are the mutants (with their powers) infected by the Legacy Virus: